Sales Qualified Lead (SQL)

 A Sales Qualified Lead (SQL) is a B2B prospect that has been vetted by both marketing and sales (often by an SDR) as meeting your ideal customer and buying-intent criteria, and is ready for a live sales conversation or meeting.
 SQLs have clear pain, fit, and timing, and are prioritized in the sales pipeline as the most likely to progress into opportunities and closed revenue.

-Understanding Sales Qualified Lead (SQL) in B2B Sales
+What Sales Qualified Lead (SQL) means in practice

 For modern sales organizations, SQLs matter because they concentrate finite sales capacity on the highest-probability deals.
 SQL criteria and processes feed forecast accuracy, territory planning, SDR productivity, and AE quota attainment.
 They are usually encoded in lead-scoring models, sales playbooks, and service-level agreements (SLAs) that specify how fast sales must act on a new SQL and what outcomes (meeting set, opportunity created) define success.